 - You need to bend back a bit to achieve that perfect V shape.

 - Spread your hands as shown to stay in the pose for few breaths.

-The cat-cow pose is a combination of two poses, the cat pose and the cow pose.
-It prepares us for most activities like a warm-up session does.
+The cat-cow pose is a combination of two poses, the cat pose, and the cow pose.
+It prepares us for most activities as a warm-up session does.
 It does wonder in relieving lower back pain.
 This pose strengthens our bones also works well for neck and shoulder pain.